 Hi there, Quartz members!

 Let’s keep learning.
-Send ideas, questions, comments, and Boxing Day gifts to email@example.com.
+Send ideas, questions, comments, and cobalt to firstname.lastname@example.org.

 Hope you have a rewarding day,